gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-06-16-handling-user-input.md

 Chrome supports the GamePad API even in public builds.
 Firefox does _technically_ support the GamePad API, but only in the ‘nightlies’ which are pre-beta builds for experimental features that few people use.
 So we’ll be limiting our code to Chrome only in this case.

 In Chrome there are no events like we get with the keyboard or mouse.
 There is no ‘gamepad connected’ event, or a ‘button pressed’ event.
 For Chrome, we have to poll every frame just to see if the joystick is still there!
 Even in Firefox, which does have a connected and disconnected event, you still need to actually press a button first for them to even trigger.
-Apprently, this is a security feature to prevent ‘finger printing’, whatever that might be.
+Apparently, this is a security feature to prevent ‘finger printing’, whatever that might be.
 So, to re-iterate, we are definitely in beta territory.
 Proceed at your own peril.

 If you want to explore the API a little further, there’s a great article over on [html5rocks](http://www.html5rocks.com/en/tutorials/doodles/gamepad/) which I’ve been using to implement the gamepad in this project.